coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 cat $CNODE_HOME/files/topology.json
 ```

-## :fire: 6.
-Configure port-forwarding and/or firewall
+## :fire: Configuring Port Forwarding and/or Firewall

 Specific to your networking setup or cloud provider settings, ensure your relay node's port 6000 is open and reachable.